What is App Store Optimization and Why is ASO Important?

 There are a lot of factors that can impact your app’s visibility and organic downloads (more on this later) and, as a result, an ASO expert’s job is very diverse.
 Depending on a company’s priorities, goals, and KPIs, ASO can consist of:

-- Executing keyword research to optimize metadata with the most searched for keywords.
+- Executing keyword research to optimize app metadata with the most searched for keywords.

-- Localizing the app’s product page to foreign languages worldwide.
+- Localizing an app’s product page to foreign languages worldwide.

-- Implementing a review strategy to ensure a steady stream of positive reviews.
+- Implementing an effective review strategy to ensure a steady stream of positive reviews.

-- Increasing the app’s visibility in editorial content, featured stories, or “Similar Apps” placements.
+- Increasing an app’s visibility in editorial content, featured stories, or “Similar Apps” placements.

-- Monitoring app store changes and competitor updates to maintain visibility.
+- Monitoring app store changes and competitor updates to maintain app visibility.

 ASO vs SEO

 App Store Optimization, or ASO, is often referred to as mobile SEO or SEO for apps.
 This analogy comes in pretty handy when understanding the overall principle of ASO.
 But the app stores and the web are two very different ecosystems, hence there are quite some differences between ASO and SEO.

 - Search intent: Search queries in the app stores are generally shorter than on the web.
 People tend to search for specific apps by their brand name or are looking for new apps that can serve an exact need.
 When searching the web, people often seek answers to specific questions or they make queries about buying a certain product or service.
 Therefore, search queries tend to be longer.